axa-ch/pod-baugarantie/README.md

 The application is split into different, self contained components (can also be called systems or shortly [SCS](https://en.wikipedia.org/wiki/Self-contained_system_(software))).
 These components contain everything they need: CSS, HTML, JavaScript, [Redux actions](https://redux.js.org/basics/actions) and [Redux reducers](https://redux.js.org/basics/reducers).

+Every component [connects](https://react-redux.js.org/api/connect) to its dedicated store, but can access, and therefore subscribe, to other parts of the store, populated from other components.

+A component can only run actions defined directly by himself.
+In order to trigger changes in other components, it must pass those changes via the store or via react component properties.

+Components can include other components giving to the whole system a very high flexibility due to its self-containedness and composability.

+Components are divided by complexity.
+We have Atoms, Molecules, Organisms and Pages in our Application.

+Atoms are the basic building blocks of all matter.
+Each chemical element has distinct properties, and they can’t be broken down further without losing their meaning.

+Molecules are groups of two or more atoms held together by chemical bonds.
+These combinations of atoms take on their own unique properties, and become more tangible and operational than atoms.

+Organisms are assemblies of molecules functioning together as a unit.
+These relatively complex structures can range from single-celled organisms all the way up to incredibly sophisticated organisms like human beings.

+Pages are completed sections of the application containg multiple organisms, molecules and atoms.
+Every route in the application has its own page component.

 ## Glossary